w-korani/Pteranodon/README.md

-   -o           # output file name (optional; default is PteranodonOUT) -SegLen      # query sequences are split into segments of this length; units are in bases -MinQueryLen # filters out small contigs; units are in Megabases -ScafPer     # query sequences below this percentage out of ref matches are excluded -t           # number of threads (optional; default is 1) -auto        # automatically assemble contigs and produce a FASTA file (automating steps 2 and 3 below) -h           # display help function
+   -o           # output file name (optional; default is PteranodonOUT) -SegLen      # query sequences are split into segments of this length; units are in bases -MinQueryLen # filters out small contigs; units are in Megabases -t           # number of threads (optional; default is 1) -auto        # automatically assemble contigs and produce a FASTA file, automating steps 2 and 3 below.
+0 = off (default), 1 = on.
+   -h           # display help function
    ```
 2. Pteranodon Wings v2: https://w-korani.shinyapps.io/pteranodonwingsv2/